 IMF head pledges renewed efforts to protect data integrity

-WASHINGTON (AP) — The embattled head of the International Monetary Fund, who successfully fought to keep her job following a data-manipulation scandal, is pledging renewed efforts to bolster data integrity while focusing on the main job of helping countries recover from a devastating global pandemic.
+WASHINGTON (AP) — The embattled head of the International Monetary Fund, who successfully fought to keep her job following a data-manipulation scandal, on Wednesday pledged renewed efforts to bolster data integrity while focusing on the main job of helping countries recover from a devastating global pandemic.

-IMF Managing Director Kristalina Georgieva said Wednesday that she was glad the IMF’s 24-member executive board had expressed confidence in her ability to head up the 190-nation IMF.
+IMF Managing Director Kristalina Georgieva said she is glad the IMF’s 24-member executive board expressed confidence in her ability to head up the 190-nation agency.
 The board looked into accusations that Georgieva, while at the World Bank, had pressured staff to boost the rankings of China and other countries in 2018 in an influential business climate report

-“The board concluded that it has full confidence in my ability to lead the Fund and it feels great to concentrate on the work at hand,” Georgieva told reporters at a news conference to preview the agenda for the annual meetings of the IMF and World Bank this week in Washington.
+“The board concluded that it has full confidence in my ability to lead the Fund and it feels great to concentrate on the work at hand,” Georgieva said at a news conference to preview the agenda for this week’s annual meetings of the IMF and World Bank in Washington.

-Georgieva said that the episode had taught her of the critical need to make sure that staff working for her feel the ability to raise concerns.
-She said she planned to meet with IMF staff on Monday to discuss the incident and to explore ways to enhance to bolster the reliability of the economic reports produced by the IMF.
+Georgieva said that the episode taught her the critical need to make sure that staff working for her feel the ability to raise concerns.
+She said she planned to meet with IMF staff on Monday to discuss the incident and to explore ways to bolster the reliability of the economic reports the IMF produces.

 “I first want to remind everybody that the problem was with one specific, rather controversial report at the World Bank, not with the research and data at the IMF,” she said.

-She said the IMF board recognized the “the excellence of the IMF and IMF research” and the strong monitoring system at the agency to ensure the integrity of IMF data.
+She said the IMF board recognized the “the excellence of the IMF and IMF research” and the strong monitoring system at the agency ensuring the integrity of its data.

-The controversy involved a “Doing Business” report that had been produced annually by the Wrold Bank that ranked the business climate of major countries.
-There were allegations that Georgieva and other top World Bank officials had pressured staff preparing the report to boost the ranking of China to place the world’s second largest economy at a time when the World Bank was lobbying China to boost its financial support for World Bank programs.
+The controversy involved a “Doing Business” report that had been produced annually by the World Bank that ranked the business climate of major countries.
+There were allegations that Georgieva and other top World Bank officials had pressured staff preparing the report to boost China’s ranking at a time when the World Bank was lobbying China to increase its financial support for World Bank programs.

-After the report from a private law firm came out, the World Bank announced it was discontinuing the Doing Business annual rankings.
-But the whole incident the incident fueled complaints by critics including members of Congress that China had too much influence with institutions such as the IMF and World Bank.
+After the report from an investigation by a private law firm came out, the World Bank announced it was discontinuing the Doing Business annual rankings.
+But the incident fueled complaints by critics, including members of Congress, that China had too much influence with institutions such as the IMF and World Bank.

-Georgieva said she was thankful to be able to present her side of the case to the IMF board over the past we.
+Georgieva said she was thankful to be able to present her side of the case to the IMF board over the past week.

 “When we presented finally two sides of the story next to each other, there was no there there,” she told reporters Wednesday.